Siddhant1436/Food_0rdering_App/README.md

 when with the help of setList we change the list it will automatically updates the component, which doesn't happen with normal js variables.

-whenever the state variable updates the react re-renders the components.
+whenever the state variable updates the react re-renders the components(triggers the reconciliationf).
 React is only good at DOM operations